Manikel/RRS/README.md

 ---

-## 📜 License
-This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.
-You are free to use, modify, and distribute the code under the same license terms.

----

 ## ⭐ Feedback & Support
 - 💬 [Rate us on the Chrome Web Store](https://chromewebstore.google.com/detail/roblox-region-selector/kbhccmmeanfjdlgkchpgbjbkenkghmgo)
 - 🐛 Found a bug?
 Open an issue on GitHub (if the repo is public).